awshole/awshole/README.md

 # Hi there 👋
 My name is David Wiggs, and I’ve been testing in production since 2012.
 I was born, raised, and went to school in Champaign, IL, and currently live in Chicago.
-I enjoy spending time with my wonderful girlfriend, gardening, and even have a gear bag full of paintball equipment that doesn’t get enough use.
+I enjoy spending time with my wonderful fiancé, gardening, and even have a gear bag full of paintball equipment that doesn’t get enough use.

 - 🔭 I’m currently working on securing and automating the application development lifecycle @Bain
 - 🌱 I’m currently learning good practices on developing and scaling GitHub Actions workflows for Enterprises